-The Board of Directors pursuant to the Provision of Section 204 of the Companies Act, 2013, has appointed M/s.
-MANK and Associates, Company Secretary Firm, (having FCS No. 10248 and CP No. 19684) to conduct Secretarial Audit of the Company for the Financial Year 2024-2025.
+The Board pursuant to the provisions of Section 204 and all other applicable provisions of the Companies Act, 2013 (including any statutory modification(s) or re-enactment thereof, for the time being in force), has approved the appointment of M/s.
+MANK and Associates, Company Secretary Firm, (having FCS No. 10248 and CP No. 19684) to conduct the audit of the secretarial records of the Company for the financial year ending on March 31, 2026 and remuneration to be paid subject to rectification by shareholders.